wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

     !!! note "OTP parameter"
         - It is required to add the OTP parameter to the request if you are using OTP based recovery.
 Use the `flowConfirmationCode` received in the previous response as the `confirmationCode` in this request
-        - Remove the `otp` parameter if you are using Email based recovery.
+        - Remove the `otp` parameter if you are using Email based recovery. `confirmationCode` should be the code received by the user.

     !!! abstract ""
         **Request Format**